wryan67/rotor/readme.md

 ## Configuration

-Using raspi-config, enable the I2C and SPI busses:
+Using raspi-config, these options can be manuplated.
+Enabling the I2C and SPI busses are required.

+* System Options
+  * Set the hostname
+  * Set the pasword for the pi user
+* Display Options
+  * Disable screen blanking
+* Interface Options
+  * Enable the I2C bus
+  * Enable the SPI bus

+Starting raspi-config:

     $ sudo raspi-config

-    Select Interface Options.
-    Select the SPI interface and enable it.
-    Select the SPI interface and enable it.

-Disable screen blanking

-    $ sudo raspi-config

-    Select Display Options
-    Select Screen blanking and disable it.